-- (1) shall supervise the other County Administrative Judges within the judicial circuit; - (2) may perform, on a temporary basis, any of the duties of a County Administrative Judge for a circuit court within the judicial circuit in the absence of the County Administrative

-Judge or acting County Administrative Judge for that court;
+- (1) may perform, on a temporary basis, any of the duties of a County Administrative Judge for a circuit court within the judicial circuit in the absence of the County Administrative Judge or acting County Administrative Judge for that court; - (2) after consulting with the County Administrative Judges in the circuit, may direct the assignment of magistrates appointed on a circuit-wide basis among the courts within the circuit as judicial business requires; and

-- (3) after consulting with the County Administrative Judges in the circuit, may direct the assignment of magistrates appointed on a circuit-wide basis among the courts within the circuit as judicial business requires; and - (4) shall convene a meeting of all of the circuit court judges within the judicial circuit at least once every six months.
+(3) shall convene a meeting of all of the circuit court judges within the judicial circuit at least once every six months.
 The meeting may be conducted in person or by video, telephonic, or other electronic means.